interop-alliance/zcap-developer-guide/README.md

 ## Using zCaps with HTTP Requests

-To create an authorized HTTP request by invoking a given zcap:
+To create an authorized HTTP request by [invoking](#invocation-capability-invocation) a given zcap, follow this general algorithm:

 1. Construct the `Capability-Invocation` header
 2. Construct the `Digest` header if applicable (only if your request has a